roeszler/kapthol/README.md

 ---

  *__Please Note__ : Kaptain Holiday is a fictitious site used entirely for educational purposes at the time of coding.
-Notwithstanding its theoretical nature, it has been written as a proof of concept and invitation to treat for possible interested investors into the future.
+Notwithstanding its theoretical nature, it has been written as a proof of concept and invitation to treat for possible interested parties into the future.
 All copyright for ideas, concepts and materials lies with Stuart Roeszler © 2022.*